Student Partnership Agreement

 If you want to feedback anything throughout your university career regarding the Student Partnership Agreement, please contact the Students' Union Voice.

-When you enrol at Birmingham City University – either for the first time or as a returning student – you enter into a formal agreement with the University, with rules, regulations and disciplinary procedures on both sides.
+When you enrol at Birmingham City University – either for the first time or as a returning student – you enter into a formal agreement with the University, with responsibilities on both sides.

 *Student Partnership Agreement updated September 2015